 — Bhoys Analytics (@BhoysAnalytics) May 29, 2021

-Once they recover possession, since they have so many people inside rather than wide, they have options to play vertical balls and get into 1v1s with the keeper.
-Their complexity and coordination have been utopian, as evidenced by their previous performances.
+Once they recover possession, since they have so many people inside rather than wide, they have options to play progressive passes to break lines and get into 1v1s with the keeper.
+Their complexity and coordination have been utopian, as evidenced by their performances.

 Celtic’s defending has been very proactive, obviously with a high line and aiming to press.
 The defenders are not afraid to come out of their zone to rush the opposing attackers.
 Again, the formation in which this is done fluctuates.

 But it is the fundamentals, the principles of achieving superiorities and making the pitch as big as possible in offence and as small as possible in defence, that always remain a must for Ange.

 Celtic had fallen behind a resurgent Rangers side before Ange Postecoglou took charge of the team.
 Fluffed managerial appointments directionless recruitment had given way to fan discontentment and a general feeling of unease amongst the supporters.
 In such trying times, Postecoglou’s fearless brand of football came as a breath of fresh air.